albahari/uncapsulator/README.md

     // It will also perform overload resolution: string result3 = demo.PrivateMethod ("some string");

-    // ref and out parameters work just fine: demo.RefMethod (out string s);
+    // ...even with ref and out parameters: demo.PrivateMethod (out string s);

-    // as do optional parameters:
+    // Optional parameters are also supported:
     demo.OptionalParamMethod (100);

-    // and indexers:
+    // as are indexers:
     string result4 = demo[123];

     // You can also call generic methods, as long as you're able to specify type parameters: